novikas/yii2-numerator/README.md

 * type_field - field of model_class instance that contains model type.
 * type_value - I suppose that is clear
 * mask - numerator's mask
-  ** {} - text between curly brackets will display as it is.
-  ** 9 - means that this position is reserved as a number.
-  ** y - will be replaced with current year.
-  ** m - will be replaced with current month.
-  ** q - will be replaced with current quarter.
 * init_val - initial value for number.
 Numeration will be proceed after this value.

+### Mask description
+* {} - text between curly brackets will display as it is.
+* 9 - means that this position is reserved as a number.
+* y - will be replaced with current year.
+* m - will be replaced with current month.
+* q - will be replaced with current quarter.
+**NOTE**
-Current version of code allows only one block with curly brackets, only one sequence of symbol 9 (9999) and this sequence must be placed last.
+- Current version of code allows only one block with curly brackets, only one sequence of symbol 9 (9999) and this sequence must be placed last.